Italian Dumplings (Canederli) in Broth: Recipe from Trentino-Alto Adige.

 Italians usually eat bread dumplings with a clear homemade broth.
 The broth can be beef, chicken or vegetable.
 I used homemade beef broth for this canederli recipe.
 You can check out how to make it in my recipe for homemade beef broth with grattoni pasta.

 Some people boil the canederli in water first and then serve them in the broth.
-Others cook the canederli in broth, which is what I did.
+Others cook the canederli in the broth, which is what I did.
 You can make the broth a day or two before and keep it covered in the fridge.
 It’s also possible to cook these Italian bread dumplings in water or broth and then serve them with out of the broth with melted butter and grated parmigiano.

 What kind of bread to use.

 Italians use mostly white bread to make canederli.
-However the slices need to be thicker than ready sliced white bread so it’s better to use something like a day old Italian loaf, ciabatta or country loaf.
-Here in Italy we can buy stale bread cubes specifically for making bread dumplings!
-But I used bread I had at home!
+However, the slices need to be thicker than ready sliced white bread.
+So, it’s better to use something like a day old Italian loaf, ciabatta or country loaf.
+Here in Italy, we can buy stale bread cubes specifically for making bread dumplings!
+But, I used bread I had at home!

 Making this canederli in broth recipe